heyfletch/mgbase/wp-content/plugins/codepress-admin-columns/readme.txt

 8. Posts Screen with custom fields.

 == Changelog ==

+= 2.2.9 =
+* [Added] Added filter "cac/column/actions/action_links" for modifying the action column links
+* [Fixed] WordPress SEO by Yoast columns were not added to the dropdown menu when using the 'add column' button.
+* [Fixed] Fix "restore" action link in post actions column

 = 2.2.8.1 =
 * [Fixed] Quick Edit will display columns correctly after saving